 Pantelis writes:

-Sitting is becoming the new smoking!
-This has become a very popular quote in the last few months as researchers have found that a sedentary life could be just as harmful, if not more so, than smoking.
-There is an increased risk of developing bowel cancer, cardiovascular disease and obesity if you are in a sedentary work environment for more than 10 years.
+The phrase “sitting is becoming the new smoking” has gained popularity recently as researchers have found that a sedentary lifestyle can be just as harmful, if not more so, than smoking.
+Prolonged periods of sitting can increase the risk of developing bowel cancer, cardiovascular disease, and obesity, especially if you work in a sedentary environment for over 10 years.

-A recent study (2015) published from The British Journal of Sports Medicine has highlighted the need for guidance for employers in order to reduce the periods of prolonged sitting and promote more moving around in the work place.
-This is a motivation strategy for employers as it has the potential to boost productivity and profitability, for example by reducing sickness.
+A 2015 study published in The British Journal of Sports Medicine emphasizes the need for employers to reduce prolonged sitting and encourage more movement in the workplace.
+This strategy can boost productivity and profitability by reducing sickness and absenteeism.

-“The initial aim should be to work towards getting at least two hours a day of standing and light walking during working hours, and eventually work up to a total of four hours per day.
+- Start Small: Begin by aiming for at least two hours of standing and light walking during working hours.
+Gradually increase this to a total of four hours per day.

-• Movement does need to be checked and corrected on a regular basis, especially if a person experiences musculoskeletal sensations.
-Occupational standing and walking have not been shown to cause low back and neck pain, and can provide relief.
+- Check and Correct Movement: Regularly assess and correct your posture, especially if you experience musculoskeletal discomfort.
+Occupational standing and walking do not cause low back and neck pain and can provide relief.

-• Employers should promote the message to their staff that prolonged sitting, across work and leisure time, may significantly increase one’s risk of cardiometabolic diseases and premature death.”
+- Promote Awareness: Employers should inform staff that prolonged sitting, both at work and during leisure time, significantly increases the risk of cardiometabolic diseases and premature death.

-The take-home message is stand up and move more because how you treat your body today will have an impact on your long-term health.
+Stand up and move more.
+How you treat your body today will significantly impact your long-term health.

 See also: